breuderink/epsilon/README.md

 log d)` transformation that can be used for a feature map that approximates a specific kernel.
 Here `d` is the number of input dimensions.
-Note that SORF is [patented](https://patents.google.com/patent/US20180114145A1), and that compilation is disabled by default.
+Note that SORF is [patented](https://patents.google.com/patent/US20180114145A1), and that compilation of SORF is disabled by default.
+Instead one can use a budgeted kernel classification or regression.

 ## Regression
 - Linear passive-aggressive regression (TODO)